On This Day in History: January 4

 - Mikheil Saakashvili is elected President of Georgia following the November 2003 Rose Revolution.

-- Former professional wrestler Jesse Ventura is sworn in as governor of Minnesota.
+- Former professional wrestler Jesse Ventura is sworn in as governor of Minnesota, United States.

 - A massive ice storm hits eastern Canada and the northeastern United States, continuing through January 10 and causing widespread destruction.